 Affordable, professional-grade desktop 3D printing opens the door to high-impact medical applications, while saving organizations significant time and costs from the lab to the operating room.

-“From complicated anatomical models for our children’s hospital, to creating training systems, and finally entering the dental clinic with implant surgical guides, Formlabs' Form 2 has increased our capabilities and decreased our costs, all while allowing us to provide tools to treat patients that would be next to impossible to replicate without our go-to SLA printer.”
+“From complicated anatomical models for our children’s hospital, to creating training systems, and finally entering the dental clinic with implant surgical guides, Formlabs' 3D printers have increased our capabilities and decreased our costs, all while allowing us to provide tools to treat patients that would be next to impossible to replicate without our go-to SLA printer.”

-- Todd Goldstein, PhD, Instructor, Feinstein Institute for Medical Research, Director, 3D Printing Lab, Northwell Ventures, Northwell Health
+- Todd Goldstein, PhD, Director, 3D Printing Lab, Feinstein Institute for Medical Research, Northwell Health

 Medical Applications for 3D Printing